viafanasyev/stack-machine/README.md

 ./stack-machine --help                          # To see help ./stack-machine --asm file.txt                  # To assemble file with code.
 Result is put in file.asm ./stack-machine --asm file1.txt -o file2.asm    # To assemble file with code.
 Result is put in file2.asm ./stack-machine --disasm file.asm               # To disassemble asm file.
-Result is put in file.txt ./stack-machine --disasm file1.asm -o file2.txt # To disassemble asm file.
+Result is put in file__disassembly.txt ./stack-machine --disasm file1.asm -o file2.txt # To disassemble asm file.
 Result is put in file2.txt ./stack-machine --run file.asm                  # To run asm file
 ```